Nrngajurel/nepali-datepicker-pro/docs/guide/options.md

+---
+title: Options
+description: The integration-level options for Nepali Datepicker Pro — popup placement and portaling, locale and display formats, and decoupling the displayed date from the value you submit.
+---

 # Options

 The full option contract for each picker is typed in `src/types.ts` (`DateTimePickerOptions`, `DateRangePickerOptions`, `MonthPickerOptions`).
-The [README](../README.md) has the complete per-picker option tables with defaults; this page covers the integration-level options that are easy to miss, plus how they interact.
+The [component pages](/components/date-time-picker) have the complete per-picker option tables with defaults; this page covers the integration-level options that are easy to miss, plus how they interact.

 ## Popup placement & portaling

 - `appendTo` — portals the popup DOM into a stable container, usually `document.body` (default) or a modal element, so it isn't clipped by an `overflow: hidden` ancestor.
-- `container` — daterangepicker.js-compatible alias for `appendTo` on the range and month pickers, kept for drop-in migration (see [migration.md](./migration.md)).
+- `container` — daterangepicker.js-compatible alias for `appendTo` on the range and month pickers, kept for drop-in migration (see [Migration](/guide/migration)).
 - `opens` — `'left' | 'right' | 'center' | 'auto'`, horizontal alignment relative to the input.
 - `drops` — `'down' | 'up' | 'auto'`, whether the popup opens below or above the input.